EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The *Magic button* under the *Deep Learning* tab

-We have also the option of automatically analyze the traces in a couple separated steps depending on our analysis needs.
+We have the option of automatically analyze the traces in a couple separated steps.
 In the present described example, we clicked on *Categorize Traces*, then a window like the one on :numref:`ModelSelection_for_categorization` opens to take in the neural network model from the user.
 If one of the options provided fits to your measurement, you can select the particular one, otherwise you can select the first option called *Auto select* as we did, and click on *OK*.

 .. figure:: ./../../figures/examples/3_TraceCategorization_ModelSelection_click.png
    :width: 300